Prugna21/memoQ/docs.troubleshooting.md

 # Troubleshooting memoQ Issues

-This document covers common problems users might face when working with memoQ and related scripts or regex patterns in this repo.
+This file covers common problems users might face when working with memoQ and related scripts or regex patterns in this repo.

 ---